Recent Faculty Publications

 James Ketelaar, Of Heretics and Martyrs in Meiji Japan: Buddhism and its Persecution (Princeton University Press, 1990), winner of the Hans Rosenhaupt Memorial Award.

-Christian Wedemeyer, Making Sense of Tantric Buddhism: History, Semiology, and Transgression in the Indian Traditions, forthcoming from Columbia University Press.
+Christian Wedemeyer, Making Sense of Tantric Buddhism: History, Semiology, and Transgression in the Indian Traditions.

 Aryadeva's Lamp that Integrates the Practices (Caryamelapakapradipa): The Gradual Path of Vajrayana Buddhism according to the Esoteric Community Noble Tradition (American Institute of Buddhist Studies / Columbia University Press, 2007); Tibetan Buddhist Literature and Practice: Studies in its Formative Period, 900-1400 (Brill, 2006; editor).